CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

 ### nordcan_sweden_step3.R
-This script was prepared for Sweden or for these countries having limited computer source.
+This script was prepared for Sweden or for countries having limited computer source.

 ### File nordcan_call_for_data_manual.html